harpojaeger/harpojaeger.github.io/ec.md

 Currently there <span id="are_is">are</span> <span id="num_open_poems"></span> open poem<span id="s">s</span> and <span id="num_completed_poems"></span> completed poems.
 </div>
 ###What is this?####
 This is an electronic version of the [Surrealist parlor game Exquisite Corpse](http://en.wikipedia.org/wiki/Exquisite_corpse), in which players write a communal poem by each contributing one line, having seen only the one that comes directly before.
-[Jon Rendell](http://jonrendell.com/) has some [more interesting information about the origins of the game](http://www.exquisitecorpse.com/definition/about.html) more interesting information about the origins of the game.
+[Jon Rendell](http://jonrendell.com/) has some [more interesting information about the origins of the game](http://www.exquisitecorpse.com/definition/about.html).

 ###How do I use it?###